We all know that breastfeeding is the natural, healthy way to feed a baby.

-Sue Cox is an IBCLC and midwife, who is widely respected as one of Australia’s leading educators and practitioners in the field, having been a breastfeeding specialist and lactation consultant for over 25 years.
-Sue’s work has been recognised in the 2004 Australia Day Honours list for service to community health, particularly as a lactation consultant, educator and counsellor for the care of breastfeeding mothers and their babies.
+Sue Cox is an Australian IBCLC (International Board Certified Lactation Consultant) and midwife.
+She is widely respected as one of Australia’s leading educators and practitioners in the field, having been a breastfeeding specialist and lactation consultant for over 25 years.
+Sue’s work was recognised in the 2004 Australia Day Honours list for service to community health.

-Breastfeeding with Confidence has been designed to take the mystery out of the process, and provide new mothers with the practical skills and insights they need to be successful.
+Breastfeeding with Confidence has been designed to take the mystery out of breastfeeding, providing new mothers with the practical skills and insights they need to be successful.
 Sue explains both the art and the method of breastfeeding, and addresses the fact that making milk comes naturally, but breastfeeding is a learned skill.

-Breastfeeding With Confidence provides simple answers to the wide range of questions asked by contemporary mothers on many topics, including:
+Breastfeeding With Confidence provides simple answers to the wide range of questions, including:

 - What you need to know about your baby to make breastfeeding work